photon-collider/personal_blog_svelte/src/lib/articles/redesign-3.md

 In this update, I devised a design system composed of a color palette, spacings, and font sizes.
 Here are the highlights:

-- **My design uses Inter font for headings and body text.** Previously, I relied on using the default sans-serif fonts provided by the browser.
+- **My design uses Inter font for headings and body text.** Previously, I used the default sans-serif fonts provided by the browser.
 I made this change to provide a more consistent experience across users.
 - **I implemented a typographic scale.** For this, I picked a scale ratio of 1.313 to create 7 font sizes.

 - **I devised a color palette for headers and body text, buttons, and various UI elements.** These include: